apache/helix/website/1.0.2/src/site/markdown/tutorial_task_framework.md

 ####Delete Job from Queue

 Helix allowed user to delete a job from existing queue.
-We offers delete API in TaskDriver to do this.
-Delete job from queue and this queue has to be stopped.
-Then user can resume the job once delete success.
+We offer delete API in TaskDriver to do this.
+The queue has to be stopped in order for a job to be deleted.
+User can resume the queue once deletion succeeds.

 ```
 taskDriver.stop("QueueName");